10 Cannabinoids and What They Do

 4 – 9-THCA – This particular cannabinoid is one that has gotten a lot of media coverage for its ability to suppress muscle spasms.
 It has also been found to be helpful in aiding sleep, and it may help to inhibit cancer cell growth.

 3 – 9-THC – Another THC-based cannabinoid, this particular one has been found to help reduce nausea and vomiting.
-It is also an effective pain reliever, and it can help to improve a person’s appetite – perhaps why cannabis users often report feeling “the munchies”.
+It is also an effective pain reliever, and it can help to improve a person’s energy – perhaps why cannabis users often report feeling “the munchies”.
 In addition, it can help to suppress muscle spasms.

 2 – 8-THC – The primary benefit of this particular cannabinoid is pain relief.

 1 – THCV – This cannabinoid is used to reduce seizures and convulsions, and it also has the benefit of helping to promote bone growth.
-What makes THCV interesting is that while it works alongside THC, it only has about one fifth of THC’s psychoactive properties.
+What makes THCV interesting is that while it works alongside THC, it only has about one-fifth of THC’s psychoactive properties.
 In fact, some research shows that it can help to mitigate some of the problems associated with THC.

 The power of THCV as an anti-epileptic is something that excites researchers.
-In addition, it has been found to help people to mitigate the effects of high THC marijuana, reducing the speech impairment and slowness that comes with being very high.
+In addition, it has been found to help people to mitigate the effects of high THC marijuana, reducing speech impairment and slowness that comes with being very high.
 There is also some evidence to show that it helps to promote weight loss.

 The issue with cannabinoids is that there is a lot of misinformation about how they work, how they are taken, their benefits, and the effects that they have on the body.
 In most countries, cannabis itself is a controlled substance, but that is because of the THC – which is the compound that gets people high.
 Taking CBD, or some of the low – THC substances, is not the same.
 CBD will not get you high.
 Therefore you can take it by itself – in oil form, for example – then you will enjoy the health benefits without anything that could impair your cognitive function.